orggue/adidas-zaragoza/kubernetes-essentials/02_first-app.md

 ### Step 3 View our app

-By default deployed applications are visible only inside the Kubernetes cluster.
-To view that the application output without exposing it externally, we’ll create a route between our terminal and the Kubernetes cluster using a proxy:
+By default applications are only visible inside the cluster.
+We can create a proxy to connect to our application.
-Find out the pod name
+Find out the pod name:
 ```
 kubectl get pod
 ```
-Create the proxy
+Create the proxy:
 ```bash
 kubectl port-forward hello-minikube-3015430129-g95j6 8080 8080
 ```